Loading…

 • The agent or importer should raise a CHED D on IPAFFS, and commercial and transport documents should be uploaded.

-• Once the CHED D is endorsed by Dover Port Health, digital copies will be emailed to the Importer and agent, the original document will be posted to the legal owner of the goods.
+• Once the CHED D is endorsed by Dover Port Health, digital copies will be emailed to the Importer and agent.

 Annex II